 Attendance: Jul 2017 – present

-Thesis title: Stakeholder views and experiences of community dental public health programmes in primary schools
+Thesis title: Stakeholder views and experiences of an opt in model of consent for primary school-based community dental health programmes

 Further information: Dental caries among primary school age children in the UK is widespread, and disproportionately affects children from poorer families.
 To address this, dental screening, and programmes to fluoride varnish children’s teeth are delivered via schools.
 However, policy-makers now require parents provide explicit consent for children to take part (Department of Health, 2006); in a large number of cases this does not happen and children are excluded.
-This study uses mixed methods to explore parents’ and providers’ views of and perspectives on community-based dental provision for young children in order to inform the development of provision that better meets the needs of children and their families.
+This study uses mixed methods to explore parents’ and providers’ views of and perspectives on this model of consent, with the aim of informing the development of services that better meet the needs of children and their families.

 Attendance: Jan 2016 – present